TNI’s Industry Barometer Survey

 Operating environment remains challenging across all key sectors

-Staff resourcing issues continue
+Staff recruitment issues continue

-Some good reasons to be optimistic
+Reasons to be optimistic

 Download: